Rural Restaurant Healthy Options Program

 Due to the standardization of chain restaurants and federal law requirements for larger chains to post nutritional information, this program is catered toward and will get a warmer response from owner-operated, non-chain restaurants.

 For more information, please read Tips for Enrolling Participants in the Healthy Options Program.
+Options for where to purchase the table sign holders and laminated posters are listed as well.

 Food security and nutrition